You are here: Urology Textbook > Kidneys > Renal cell carcinoma > Treatment of advanced renal cell carcinoma

-Cytoreductive nephrectomy is the resection of the primary tumor before drug therapy of metastases, which cannot be removed.
-In addition to palliation of local complaints, nephrectomy before planned immunotherapy leads to an prolongatio of survival (Mickisch u.a., 2001a).
-Laparoscopic cytoreductive nephrectomy offers advantages in the metastatic stage due to the shorter convalescence time, the time to start immunotherapy can be reduced.
+Cytoreductive nephrectomy is the primary tumor resection before drug therapy for metastases.
+In addition to palliation of local complaints, nephrectomy before classic immunotherapy leads to an improved survival (Mickisch u.a., 2001a).
+Laparoscopic cytoreductive nephrectomy offers advantages due to the shorter convalescence time.

-In the current EAU guideline, cytoreductive nephrectomy is only recommended for patients with a small metastasis volume and a large primary tumor.
-If systemic therapy responds well, delayed cytoreductive nephrectomy can be considered.
-There is no indication for cytoreductive nephrectomy in patients with high risk, small primary tumor and high metastatic burden, with poor performance status, with Bellini duct carcinoma or sarcomatoid tumors (if the histology is known before surgery).
+The current EAU guideline recommends cytoreductive nephrectomy only for patients with a small metastasis volume and a large primary tumor.
+If the patient responds well to targeted therapy, delayed cytoreductive nephrectomy is an option.
+There is no indication for cytoreductive nephrectomy in patients with high risk, small primary tumor and high metastatic burden, poor performance status, Bellini duct carcinoma, or sarcomatoid tumors (if the histology is known before surgery).

 Avelumab combined with axitinib: